Angi-1401/simple-js-scripts/README.md

 # Simple JS Scripts

-JS script repository for practice and learning.
+JS scripts repository for practice and learning.
 Small projects and exercises made to improve JS programming skills are stored here.

 ## Installation